 Portions of the perimeter soil berms or slopes along the east and north property lines were found to contain waste asphalt and asphalt/fill soil mixtures, as well as miscellaneous debris consisting of a variety of large and small pieces of wood, metal, plastic and rubber objects.
-A notable "lobe" of waste asphalt is present near the center of the eastern berm and extends westward toward the interior of the site.
+The asphalt materials typically consists of a standard mix of clean sand and gravel aggregate materials and liquid asphalt that was not suitable for sale at the time of manufacture as it was identified to be "off-spec".
+This material is essentially the same as solidified asphalt pavement that is placed in commerce for public uses or is generated during construction or demolition activities involving asphalt pavement.
+A "lobe" of waste asphalt is present near the center of the eastern berm and extends westward toward the interior of the site.